thestray/tw-portfolio/ProjectZSetup.md

 4. Select the **Update all** option.

 You will need to wait several minutes before the update is processed on the servers.
->If you have waited a few minutes and LMTT items are still not recognized
+>If you have waited a few minutes and LMTT items are still not recognized.
+Check that you are using the most up-to-date SVFsampler application.